lisahamm/lisahamm.github.io/source/_posts/2015-05-24-exploring-middleware.markdown

 ### Rack

-Rack underlies the popular Ruby on Rails framework and also Sinata.
-It provides adapters for many popular webservers and essentially bridges the gap between webservers and applications.
+Rack underlies the Ruby on Rails framework, as well as Sinatra.
+It provides adapters for many popular web servers and essentially bridges the gap between web servers and applications.
 A Rack Application must respond to at least one method, which is a #call method that accepts a hash as a variable.
 Below is a simple example of a Rack app:

 ```ruby
 class RackApp